 Insulation, plaster, and paint

-The Garden Room Interior is fully insulated and sealed with a vapor barrier to stop moisture getting into the structure and causing damp
+The Garden Room Interior is fully insulated and sealed with a vapour barrier to stop moisture getting into the structure and causing damp

 The interior is then boarded and plastered